harplife/zettelkasten/study_LearnOpenGL_Camera.md

 	pitch = 89.0f;
 ```

-- #todo It's important to update cameraRight and cameraUp
-- #todo previous sections need fix; using worldUp, and calculating cameraRight and cameraUp

 ### Camera Vectors Update
 - Set up a function that updates camera vectors based on changes to Pitch and Yaw: